psathyrella/partis/manual.md

 #### Installation with Docker

 First install Docker using their [installation instructions](https://docs.docker.com) for your particular system.
-Once Docker is installed, pull the partis [image](https://registry.hub.docker.com/u/psathyrella/partis/) from dockerhub, start up a container from this image and attach yourself to it interactively, and compile:
+Then, pull the partis [image](https://registry.hub.docker.com/u/psathyrella/partis/) from dockerhub, start up a container from this image and attach yourself to it interactively, and compile:

 ```
 sudo docker pull psathyrella/partis